In my poll of readers and Twitter friends, 6 moms said there’s no way they’d try to make the cake and 3 said they would try it.

 After getting the fondant the color I wanted, Amanda used a teeny tiny cookie cutter to cut out the flowers.

-And I piped a royal icing center onto each flower.
+And I piped a royal icing center onto each flower using tip 2 and a decorating bag.

-It took all day, but finally, we had 350 or so little flowers finished.
+It took all day, but finally, we had 350 little flowers finished.

 We didn’t realize ahead of time that the flowers would fade while they waited to be attached to the cake.
 They did fade, some dramatically, but it gave them a neat, almost tie dyed look.